walduae101/siraj/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to improve Siraj or suggest new features, please fork the repository, make your changes, and submit a pull request.

-## Special thanks
-[GameServerAnalytics.com](https://gameserveranalytics.com/) for providing the API for server metrics.